Showing posts with label 2010s. Show all posts

 Barbra Streisand and Diane Ladd in a scene from 1981's ALL NIGHT LONG

-as Georges wife Helen, seethes beneath her horrible granny helmet.
+Georges tight-assed wife Helen, seethes beneath her horrible granny helmet.

 The Stars of Funny Girl and Pineapple Express,